7 Natural Ways to Tackle The Most Annoying Women’s Health Issues

 4. Vaginal Dryness

-A way to minimise the effects of vaginal dryness is by increasing the amount of estrogen in your body through the consumption of phytoestrogens, a natural alternative to hormonal replacement therapy.
+A way to minimise the effects of vaginal dryness is by increasing the amount of oestrogen in your body through the consumption of phytoestrogens, a natural alternative to hormonal replacement therapy.

 Foods that provide phytoestrogens include soy products (soy meat, soy milk, tofu, etc) and seeds such as flaxseeds, sunflower, pumpkin and sesame seeds, which also happen to be full of essential fatty acids, known for improving tissue integrity.